 “We’re trying to show proof of concept that fast charging stations can act as a microgrid and then use this as the reference model for designing future fast charging station microgrids,” Medam said.
 As such the partnership is aiming to streamline the design of fast charging stations in the future.

 “The output of this effort will deliver better accuracy for investors and ensure that more projects can be accurately tested for viability and brought to market with reliable benefits for all stakeholders,” said Adib Nasle, CEO of XENDEE.
-“We are proud to be developing this first-of-a-kind capability with INL.”

 The development of microgrids for fast charging vehicles will reduce the load on the electrical grid and could also be used to provide electricity back-up during peak demand, brown-outs or in storms.
 As such the microgrids help make the national electricity infrastructure more resilient and clean.